BlockchainCommons/Learning-Bitcoin-from-the-Command-Line/8_3_Testing_a_Bitcoin_Script.md

 _Number Problems_.
 The Script Playground doesn't recognize numbers of 100 or more.

+_If the signature buttons worked right, the Playground would be great, but until that happens, it's not very useful._

 ### Web BTC Script Debugger

 WebBTC has a [Script Debugger](https://webbtc.com/script) that not only shows you the execution of a script, but also explains its parts and shows you the stack.
 The following example is similar to the add-to-99 script of previous chapters: [Add to 15 Script](https://webbtc.com/script/1%2014/OP_ADD%2015%20OP_EQUAL/).